pachyderm/docs/content/latest/how-tos/advanced-data-operations/secrets.md

 Find more detailed information on the [creation of Secrets](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/) in Kubernetes documentation.

 ### Create your Secret in Pachyderm
-Next, run the following to actually create the secret in the Pachyderm Kubernetes cluster:
+Next, run the following to actually create the secret in the MLDM Kubernetes cluster:
 ```s
 pachctl create secret -f myfirstsecret.json
 ```